 Training & ConditioningÂ magazine asked veteranÂ Sports Dietitian Dave EllisÂ to reflect on the growth of the field of sports nutrition.
 As the President of theÂ Collegiate & Professional Sports Dietitians Association, Dave has some unique insights into the employment landscape for Sports Dietitians.

+By Dave Ellis, RD, CSCS Having worked nearly 30 years in sports, I reflect with pride on the number of colleagues who have gained traction on a full-time basis with teams in the collegiate, Olympic, professional, military and law enforcement ranks, and I remain actively engaged in hiring andmentoringmany of them.
+Looking back to the 1980s, it was coaching giants like Joe Paterno at Penn State and Tom Osborne, PhD, at the University of Nebraska who first embraced the concept of cultivating sports nutrition resources to fuel athletes and improve performance.
+Back in those early days, coaches would summon registered dietitians from student health, campus dining or from the local dietetics program to lend a hand and offer their counsel, but very few of those experts specialized in athletics, yet.
+Then, as the profession progressed, some of the first to work full-time in athletics had to wear two hats as an ATC-RD or CSCS-RD.
+The common thread shared by RDs at that time was a specialization in the disciplines of cardiovascular wellness, disordered eating, or sports, and we eventually organized under the banner of Sports, Cardiovascular and Wellness NutritionÂ (SCAN) Dietetics Practice Group, which has been the educational epicenter in this realm ever since.
 During my second decade as a sports dietitian in the 1990s, critical professional developments were afoot.
 I was privileged to participate in three national football championships at the University of Nebraska, my alma mater, in 1994, ’95 and ’97, amidst a stretch of games when Osborne led the Huskers to a 60-3 record leading up to his retirement as an active head coach.
 Nebraska’s success drew the attention of many head coaches around the country who sought to emulate our consistency.
 And one of the factors that weighed heavily into the equation was Nebraska’s highly developed sports nutrition and body composition service team, staffed by two full-time sports dietitians, three graduate and four undergraduate student positions.
 With Osborne’s support the student advocacy bar had been raised and a new standard had been set for “sports nutrition services” in the major college setting.

 ‘When given the chance, many if not most sports dietitians will leverage the knowledge and relationships they have to save their athletic departments more than their salary and benefits cost the school.
 Once we establish that we can achieve that, and we will, sports dietitians will be in great demand.” –Dave Ellis, RD, CSCS